The following workflows should work both with ImageJ and Fiji, after these have been correctly set up with the OMERO plugin for Fiji/ImageJ.

 Using the User Interface of the OMERO plugin, we will show:

-How to manually segment an image opened from OMERO in Fiji/ImageJ using the plugin Thresholding and Analyze particles in Fiji/ImageJ.
+- How to manually segment an image opened from OMERO in Fiji/ImageJ using the plugins Auto Threshold and Analyze particles in Fiji/ImageJ.

-Fiji has been installed on the local machine with the OMERO.insight-ij plugin.
-The installation instructions can be found at How to install the OMERO plugin for Fiji/ImageJ.
+- Fiji has been installed on the local machine with the OMERO.insight-ij plugin.
+The installation instructions can be found at How to install OMERO plugins for Fiji/ImageJ.

 Go to Plugins > OMERO > Connect To OMERO.
 This will show a login screen where you can enter the name of the server to connect to, the username and password.
 The OMERO plugin will allow you to browse your data in a similar manner to OMERO.web.